-For This Boeing Scholar, It All Adds Up at Embry-Riddle
+For This Boeing Scholar, Aerospace Engineering Just Added Up

-Aerospace Engineering major and Boeing Scholar Brennan Acevedo is one of few that have a set plan in life.
+Aerospace Engineering major and Boeing Scholar Brennan Acevedo is one of few who have a set plan in life.

 During Acevedo’s junior year, an Embry-Riddle representative visited his high school and spoke to his engineering class about the university.
 The B.S. in Aerospace Engineering program immediately piqued his interest.